xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Network Domain Structure

-To provide unlimited network scale, the Converged SDN Transport is structured into multiple IGP Domains: Access, Aggregation, and Core.
+To provide unlimited network scale, the Agile Metro is structured into multiple IGP Domains: Access, Aggregation, and Core.
 However as we will illustrate in the next section, the number of domains is completely flexible based on provider need.